nukopian/DBIx-Squirrel/README.md

     $itor->slice_buffer_size($slice, $buffer_size);
     $itor->slice_buffer_size($buffer_size, $slice);

-May be used to determine (a) how the iterator slices results fetched from the database, and (b) how many rows it can potentially buffer-up at a time.
+May be used to determine (a) how the iterator slices the results it fetches from the database, and (b) how many results it can buffer-up at a time.

-When called with no arguments, this method will return a list comprised of the following two iterator properties:
+When called with no arguments, a list comprised of the following two iterator properties is returned:

 - 1. `$slice`

-    The how the iterator's results are sliced.
+    The how the iterator slices results fetched from the database.
+This may be an ARRAYREF or a HASHREF.

 - 2. `$buffer_size`

     The current size of the results buffer.
-That is, the current number of results that could be buffered-up by the iterator and ready to be fetched.
+That is, the current maximum number of results that are processed and ready to fetch after a single database read.

-To change these properties, simply provide new values.
-You can provide them in either order, but you must provide both.
+To change these properties, simply provide the new values.
+These can be provided in either order, but they must both be provided.

 #### `sth`